 Historic Annapolis Dining at Federal House

 Someone recommended the cream of crab soup, and they were so right.
 The soup is creamy and rich, but not overly thickened, and full of chunks of crab.
 For our main course, we had the crab cake sandwich and the fish and chips.
 Both meals were very good—tasty and filling but not too heavy.
-We generally prefer thin sweet potato chips but the waffle cut Federal House serves were tasty too.
+We generally prefer thin sweet potato chips but the waffle-cut Federal House serves arre tasty too.

 Breakfast All Day at Iron Rooster